mkeleti/chain-attack/.github/ISSUE_TEMPLATE/default-enhancement.md

 ---
-name: Custom issue template
+name: Default Enhancement
-about: Describe this issue template's purpose here.
+about: This is for sprints
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---